core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 If a peer acting has sent a KUDOS message with the bit 'b' set to 0, the peer MUST ignore the bit 'b' in the follow-up KUDOS message that it receives from the other peer.

+Note that during the same KUDOS execution, all the KUDOS messages sent by a peer must have the same value in the bit 'b' for preserving ongoing observations.

 After successfully completing the KUDOS execution (i.e., after having successfully derived the new OSCORE Security Context CTX\_NEW), both peers have expressed their interest in preserving their common ongoing observations if and only if the bit 'b' was set to 1 in both the exchanged KUDOS messages.
 In such a case, each peer X performs the following actions.

 1. The peer X considers all the still ongoing observations that it has with the other peer, such that X acts as client in those observations.
 If there are no such observations, the peer X takes no further actions.
 Otherwise, it moves to step 2.